ProactiveProgrammers/text-analysis-starter/writing/reflection.md

 ### What are the similarities and differences between `set`, `FrozenSet`, and `FiniteSet`?

 TODO: Provide a response to this question, explaining these three implementations of the set discrete structure.
+TODO: Please refer to your notes, the course text book, and online resources to answer this question.
+TODO: If you refer to online resources, please make sure to cite them in your response.

-### How is the `set` discrete structure similar to and different from the `list` and the `tuple`?
+### How is the `set` discrete structure similar to and different from the `list` and the `tuple` discrete structures?

-TODO: Provide a response to this question, leveraging your course note and the Proactive Programmers web site.
+TODO: Provide a response to this question, leveraging your course notes and the Proactive Programmers web site.

 ### At your own option, do you have any other insights to share about this assignment?